janetjoywilson/janetjoywilson.github.io/_posts/2021-09-30-mother-earth.md

 ---

-In order to redress the legacy of residential schools and advance the process of Canadian reconciliation, the Truth and Reconciliation Commission makes the following calls to action.
+In order to redress the legacy of residential schools and advance the process of Canadian reconciliation, the Truth and Reconciliation Commission made the following calls to action in 2015.
 Read it [here](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/indigenous-people/aboriginal-peoples-documents/calls_to_action_english2.pdf).

 In March 2018, CBC News launched [Beyond 94](https://newsinteractives.cbc.ca/longform-single/beyond-94?&cta=1), a website that monitors progress on the Truth and Reconciliation Commission's 94 Calls to Action.